ga-wdi-exercises/computer-science-workshop/readme.md

 You will be presenting your findings to the rest of the class!
 Make sure you include the benefits, drawbacks, complexity, and a code sample of your algorithm.
 If you want to send any materials for your presentation to me feel free to do so!

 > Aside: writing sorting algorithms is important for understanding the "behind the scenes" of a programming language, but each language we have used in this class has a `.sort()` method built in.
-Ruby's uses a [merge sort](https://en.wikipedia.org/wiki/Merge_sort), Python uses a [tim sort](https://en.wikipedia.org/wiki/Timsort), and JavaScript uses [quick sort](https://stackoverflow.com/questions/234683/javascript-array-sort-implementation) -- but this depends on the browser.
-In practice, you should use these since they are highly optimized, though many companies like you to know some sorting algorithms (usually have two on hand).
+Ruby's uses a [merge sort](https://en.wikipedia.org/wiki/Merge_sort), Python uses a [tim sort](https://en.wikipedia.org/wiki/Timsort), and JavaScript uses [quick sort](https://stackoverflow.com/questions/234683/javascript-array-sort-implementation) (depending on the browser).
+In practice, you should ususally use these since they are highly optimized.
+Many companies like you to know some sorting algorithms (usually have two on hand).

-### Pointers

-## Big O Notation

-## Data Structures
+# Data Structures

+Throughout this class, we've used some of the builtin data structures that our programming languages give us.
+Let's review what a data structure is: data structures define how a collection of data should be organized.
+We have used arrays, objects, hashes, and ranges in our code.
+There are reasons why we choose one over the other -- if we want ordered data we use an array, if we want key value pairs we use an object.
+There are also other data structures out there.
+Some are built in to the programming language, some are not.

+These data structures are programming language agnostic -- they can be implemented in any language.
+Therefore, they fall into the category of "abstract data types" -- or theoretical data types described by their values and actions.
+For example, an integer is a whole number which can be added, subtracted, multiplied etc. These can be implemented across programming languages -- or even outside of programming.
+Data structures fall into this same category!

+Similar to the sorting algorithms from before, we use different data structures for different reasons.
+Usually, they have some operation optimized -- like sorting, searching, adding or removing items, or iterating through them.
+Let's first start looking more in depth at the data structures we've seen in class and then look at some new ones!

 ### Arrays

-Arrays are the most basic data structure.
-For an array, the user must declare its size upfront (though most modern languages handle this behind the scenes) since arrays are stored in adjacent blocks of memory.
-If you were able to change its size then there would be no guarantee that there would be more memory to use in that block of memory.
-* Arrays hold values referenced by index, so accessing items is very quick.
-* Strings are arrays of characters, tuples are immutable arrays, and Python lists are dynamically resized arrays.
-* Each cell in an array uses the same number of bytes, so usually the array will actually just store a pointer to the actual object rather than storing it within the contiguous block of memory.
-* ```address = start + (cellsize * index)```
+Arrays are ordered data structures that allow us to access pieces of data at a given index.

+Traditionally, arrays have a set size, so you can't add or remove data from them.
+This makes them really efficient because array items can be stored together in a block of memory on your computer.
+The indexes of the items are then calculated based on the address in memory that the item is located at.

+ The high level programming languages that we have seen in this class abstract away the memory allocation dynamic in arrays, so we can easily add and remove items from them.
+Most programming languages implement this process by allocating more memory than needed for an array at initialization and then resizing dynamically at certain indexes.
+In a lot of cases, arrays wil store a pointer to the item rather than the item itself in memory.
+This makes them less efficient from a computational perspective, but makes them much more programmer friendly!

 |Operation|Complexity|
 |---------|----------|